If you identify asbestos in your workplace:

 3. If a risk remains, further reduce the risk so far as reasonably practicable by sealing the asbestos.

-More information can be found about effective ways to control risk in A step by step guide to managing asbestos in workplaces and the Managing asbestos in workplaces compliance code.
+More information can be found about effective ways to control risk in

 If you have used control measures to manage the risks associated with asbestos, you must provide your employees with sufficient information, instruction and training to enable them to perform their work in a manner that is safe and without risk to health.